 Release Notes for Cisco Unified SIP Proxy Release 8.5

 This document describes the new features, system requirements, licensing information, and caveats for Cisco Unified SIP Proxy Release 8.5.1, Release 8.5.2, and Release 8.5.3.
-Unless specified, this document covers all releases.
-Use this document in conjunction with the documents listed in the "Related Documentation" section.
+Use this document in conjunction with the documents listed in the "Caveats Resolved in Release 8.5.5" section.

-The Cisco Unified SIP Proxy is a high-performance, highly available Session Initiation Protocol (SIP) server for centralized routing and SIP signaling normalization.
-By forwarding requests between call-control domains, the Cisco Unified SIP Proxy provides the means for routing sessions within enterprise and service provider networks.
-The application is delivered in a network module form factor on Cisco 2900, 3800, 3900, and 3900E Series Integrated Services Routers (Cisco ISRs).
-Cisco Unified SIP Proxy provides multiple features including SIP trunk aggregation, name resolution, routing, load balancing, scalability, and high availability.
+Cisco Unified SIP Proxy is a high-performance, highly available Session Initiation Protocol (SIP) server for centralized routing and SIP signaling normalization.
+By forwarding requests to call-control domains, Cisco Unified SIP Proxy provides the means for routing sessions within enterprise and service provider networks.
+The application is delivered in a network module form factor on the Cisco 2900, Cisco 3800, Cisco 3900, and Cisco 3900E Series Integrated Services Routers (ISR).
+Cisco Unified SIP Proxy provides multiple features, including SIP trunk aggregation, name resolution, routing, load balancing, scalability, and high availability.

 Platforms Supported by Cisco Unified SIP Proxy Release 8.5

-Table 1 lists the supported platforms for Cisco Unified SIP Proxy Release 8.5.
+Table 1 lists the platforms supported in Cisco Unified SIP Proxy Release 8.5.

 Table 1 Cisco Unified SIP Proxy Release 8.5: Supported Platforms